 The filter simply screws in and out when it needs replacing, or if you’re in an area where the tap water is potable, then simply remove the filter and use the provided additional tube and you can drink tap water through it without a filter too.

-The Travel Tap filters up to 1600 litres of water before the filter requires replacing and has a fail-safe mechanism.
+The Travel Tap filters up to 1600 liters of water before the filter requires replacing and has a fail-safe mechanism.
 When the filter is full of bad stuff you can’t drink through it anymore.
-But 1600 litres will get you 400 days for 2 people at 2 litres a day!
+But 1600 liters will get you 400 days for 2 people at 2 liters a day!

 The Travel Tap is robust but lightweight.
 It doesn’t leak when it tips over.
 It’s got a strap that I attach to my backpack.

 There is a single Travel Tap filter replacement – plan ahead and take a spare with you.

 Technical Details of the Travel Tap Water Filter Bottle